 1. Vertical Hardwood Floor Direction

-Also called straight, vertical is the most common floor pattern for hardwood flooring.
-In a vertical pattern, hardwood flooring planks are installed parallel to one another along the length or width of the room.
+The most common direction to lay hardwood flooring is vertical.
+In a vertical or straight pattern, hardwood flooring planks are installed parallel to one another along the length or width of the room.
 One reason this pattern is used so frequently is that vertical hardwood can appear classic and elegant or more complex and contemporary depending on the style of hardwood.

 Another reason vertical has become a go-to hardwood pattern is that it is relatively simple and inexpensive to install.
 While other hardwood patterns may end up requiring extra planks of hardwood and more time to complete, a vertical design won’t come with any surprise costs.